scoremedia-archived/dcdc/README.md

 Essentially, every Docker container which connects/disconnects to the network that `nginx-proxy` is running on will regenerate the proxy's nginx configuration.
 The configuration is set to proxy request to containers using a `VIRTUAL_HOST` environment variable defined in that service's `docker-compose.yml`.
 Nginx will proxy requests to their internal containers based on the `VIRTUAL_HOST` value.

 There is a little bit of extra required to make this work on macOS.
 We need to use `dnsmasq` to route `*.test` URLs to our proxy.
 To keep things containerized we use `dnsmasq` in Docker and expose the DNS resolution to the host machine (port `53`).
 We also need a dedicated Docker network so that all the services can communicate with each other.
-To ensure that services are stable we set static IPs for these essential services, and setup a default network that all `docker-compose.yml` files can use.
+To ensure that services are stable we set static IPs for these essential services and set up a default network that all `docker-compose.yml` files can use.

 #### The First Gotcha -- Internal/External Resolutions

-With respect to the pain points, our current solution solves #1 and #2, but doesn't address #3.
-We have non-clashing services, and due to the nature of how we have to setup services the default network services come up on are the same.
+With respect to the pain points, our current solution solves #1 and #2 but doesn't address #3.
+We have non-clashing services, and due to the nature of how we have set up the services, we use the same default docker network.
 We still want the Docker services to be consistently accessible from both the host machine and the internal Docker containers.

 Effectively, we want the same virtual host resolution to happen on both the Docker network and the host machine.
 To accomplish this, we need to introduce a second `dnsmasq`!
 We will have one for the internal DNS resolution and one for the external DNS resolution.
 We then specify our project containers to use the internal `dnsmasq` for it's DNS resolution, while the external one continues to function properly.
 This way we can refer to `api.proj1.test` both internally and externally to the Docker network.